bgobbler9/BG_Projects/README.md

 # BG_Projects
-Analyzing the Revenue of a Global Superstore
+Analyzing the revenue of a global superstore
+Analyze the sales data of a global movie rental company